Valkyria Chronicles (video game): Plot

-After Squad 7 wages a successful campaign against Imperial forces, the crown prince Maximilian deploys one of his commanders, Selvaria Bles, a rare descendant of the Valkyrians who are believed to have saved the ancient world from the Darcsen race.
+After Squad 7 wages a successful campaign against Imperial forces, the crown prince Maximilian (Matthew Yang King/Jun Fukuyama) deploys one of his commanders, Selvaria Bles (April Stewart/Sayaka Ohara), a rare descendant of the Valkyrians who are believed to have saved the ancient world from the Darcsen race.
 Using innate magic powers and equipped with a legendary Ragnite lance and shield, Selvaria destroys the Gallian army.
-Alicia is shot by Welkin's archaeologist colleague Faldio Landzaat to awaken her own latent Valkyrian powers.
+Alicia is shot by Welkin's archaeologist colleague Faldio Landzaat (Robin Atkin Downes/Takahiro Sakurai) to awaken her own latent Valkyrian powers.
 Alicia is able to drive Selvaria back, allowing the Gallians to advance to the border.
 At the cost of her own life, Selvaria uses the "final flame" after the capture of the Ghirlandaio fortress, killing the entire core of Gallian military and leaving only the militia, including Squad 7, remaining.

 In an attempt to create his own empire, Maximilian uses a "land dreadnought", the Marmota, to break through Gallia's defenses and steal a giant Valkyrian lance from inside Randgriz Castle.
-The princess reveals herself to be Darcsen - the Valkyrians rewrote history to make themselves into heroes, while an allied Darcsen tribe gained Randgriz as the spoils.
+Princess Cordelia gi Randgriz (Kate Higgins/Mamiko Noto) reveals herself to be Darcsen - the Valkyrians rewrote history to make themselves into heroes, while an allied Darcsen tribe gained Randgriz as the spoils.
 With Alicia's help, Squad 7 is able to board the Marmota and send Maximilian to his demise, destroying the dreadnought and ending the conflict between the two factions.
 Alicia and Welkin return to Bruhl, where they marry and raise a daughter named Isara together.